Skip to main content

 Excess moisture places undue stress on foundations, support walls, and basements, as wet soil is much heavier than properly drained subsurfaces.
 In addition to excess weight loads, water causes cracking and premature decay as it is pulled by gravity and pressure to penetrate construction materials in microscopic fissures.

-Wet soil also damages wood structures by softening and warping them with moisture that does not drain away or evaporate.
 In addition to causing direct structural damage, moisture promotes mold, mildew, and other environmental air quality hazards.
 Soft, moist wood also attracts insects, worms, and other pests that, in turn, create even more structural and landscaping damage.

 Even new buildings can suffer damage in relatively short periods because of some construction practices that damage natural water drainage and soil composition.
 Natural topsoil is often removed during site preparation and backfilled with other soil types that do not adequately remove stormwater runoff and naturally occurring groundwater.